-Humans being hunted by Hippos is a myth, but there have been plenty of humans killed by them.
+Humans being hunted by Hippos is a myth, but they have killed plenty of humans.
 It is believed that it is stress that triggers eating meat in Hippos.
-The possibility is very rare but it is known to happen.
+The possibility is very rare, but it is known to happen.
 It is also believed that some Hippos have nutritional stress where they aren’t able to process what types of foods they need to eat.

 How do hippos get their food?

-The heavy walking patterns of the Hippo while looking for food can also create grooves and patterns that change the flow of the water from the lakes and rivers.
-While this takes time to occur it has been documented and it is quite fascinating.
+The heavy walking patterns of the Hippo while looking for food can also create grooves and practices that change the water flow from the lakes and rivers.
+While this takes time to occur, it has been documented, and it is pretty fascinating.

-You may not be aware of it but Hippos can quickly become dehydrated on land.
+You may not be aware of it, but Hippos can quickly dehydrate on land.
 Even if they are only there after dusk, the climate in the African region can be very dry.
-There are concerns that if the Hippo has to stay out of the water for several hours a day to get enough food they can end up with serious health problems.
+There are concerns that if the Hippo has to stay out of the water for several hours a day to get enough food, they can end up with serious health problems.

 How and what do young hippos eat?

 The biggest concerns are for the young offspring.
 First, they can become dehydrated faster than their mothers.
-They won’t be getting moisture from the plants as they are still suckling from her body.
-Second, if the mother isn’t able to find enough food for herself than her body won’t make enough milk for the survival of her young.
+They won’t get moisture from the plants as they are still suckling her body.
+Second, if the mother isn’t able to find enough food for herself, then her body won’t make enough milk for the survival of her young.

-The young will suckle completely for the first six months of life.
+The young will suckle entirely for the first six months of life.
 Then they will start to consume some plants as well.
-By the time they are a year old, they should have the instincts to search for food and be weaned.
+By the time they are a year old, they should have the instinct to search for food and be weaned.